-Americans United for Separation of Church and State and its allies have filed a friend-of-the-court brief asking a federal appeals court to strike down Idaho’s ban on same-sex marriage.
+Americans United for Separation of Church and State and its allies have asked a federal appeals court to strike down Texas’ ban on same-sex marriage.

 In a brief filed today in the 5th U.S. Circuit Court of Appeals, Americans United, the Anti-Defamation League (ADL) and more than 20 other religious and public policy groups say Texas’ marriage restriction is an unconstitutional act that limits, rather than preserves, religious freedom.

 The United States Air Force cannot prohibit an atheist from reenlisting simply because he refused to say the part of the enlistment oath that includes the words “so help me God,” Americans United for Separation of Church and State says.

 Americans United for Separation of Church and State, the New Hampshire Civil Liberties Union and the American Civil Liberties Union criticized today’s decision by the New Hampshire Supreme Court dismissing a challenge to a tuition tax-credit program on technical grounds.